Danny Etling

-Daniel Patrick Etling (born July 22, 1994) is an American professional football quarterback for the Michigan Panthers of the United Football League (UFL).
-He played college football for the Purdue Boilermakers and LSU Tigers, and was selected by the New England Patriots in the seventh round of the 2018 NFL draft.
-Etling has also been a member of the Atlanta Falcons, Seattle Seahawks, Minnesota Vikings, BC Lions, Denver Broncos, Green Bay Packers, Jacksonville Jaguars, and Michigan Panthers.
+Daniel Patrick Etling (born July 22, 1994) is an American professional football coach and former quarterback who is the assistant quarterbacks coach for the Washington Commanders of the National Football League (NFL).
+Etling played college football for the Purdue Boilermakers and LSU Tigers.
+He was selected by the New England Patriots in the seventh round of the 2018 NFL draft and also played for the Atlanta Falcons, Seattle Seahawks, Minnesota Vikings, BC Lions, Denver Broncos, Green Bay Packers, Jacksonville Jaguars, and Michigan Panthers.

 Early life

 Etling quarterbacked the Terre Haute South Vigo High School football team in Terre Haute, Indiana.
 He was poised for a big senior season after a disappointing junior year where the Braves started 3–0 before losing their final seven games.
 For his senior year, Etling threw for 1,505 yards and 11 touchdowns.